-After the US, fresh voices are now being raised in the European Union (EU) to widen its probe into anti-competition practices of Amazon after it was accused of allegedly copying popular products and manipulating search results to boost its own brands in India.
+After the US, fresh voices are now being raised in the European Union (EU) to widen its probe into the anti-competition practices of Amazon after it was accused of allegedly copying popular products and manipulating search results to boost its own brands in India.

 A Reuters report said on Friday that UNI Global Union has shot off a letter to the European Commission, demanding to widen their antitrust investigation of Amazon.